check-spelling-sandbox/hazelcast/docs/design/alto/tpc-engine.md

 ## Eventloop

 The eventloop is a loop which processes events.
 This can be I/O events, but also ‘tasks’.
-It is very similar to the eventloop in Javascript.
+It is very similar to the eventloop in JavaScript.
 The eventloop will wait for async I/O and tasks ‘events’ and will call the appropriate handler for that event and just run the tasks (like an executor).